Pfizergate

 Pfizergate is a scandal involving European Commission President Ursula von der Leyen and the American pharmaceutical company Pfizer over the procurement of COVID-19 vaccines.
 The concerns centered on the lack of transparency in the communication and negotiation processes for purchasing a significant number of vaccine doses during the COVID-19 pandemic.

 Timeline of events

 Background and initial revelation

 In February 2021, the situation in the European Union due to the pandemic was worsening, as lockdowns continued, people kept dying, and the union's biggest vaccine supplier, AstraZeneca, was having production problems, which caused a shortage of doses.
 Shortly afterwards, it was announced that the EU was about to sign a deal with Pfizer worth €35 billion to provide 900 million doses of the Pfizer–BioNTech COVID-19 vaccine through 2023, with an additional 900 million doses available for purchase.

-On the 28th of April 2021, as the deal was about to be finalized, The New York Times reported that Ursula von der Leyen had personally negotiated the deal via a series of text messages and calls with Pfizer CEO Albert Bourla, describing it as "a striking alignment of political survival and corporate hustle".
+On 28 April 2021, as the deal was about to be finalized, The New York Times reported that Ursula von der Leyen had personally negotiated the deal via a series of text messages and calls with Pfizer CEO Albert Bourla, describing it as "a striking alignment of political survival and corporate hustle".